modelscope/AdaSeq/examples/partial_bert_crf/README.md

 # Partial Bert-CRF
 ## data preprocessing
-Partially annotated entity/span should be marked as B-P
+Partially annotated entity/span should be marked as B-P.
+You can process the trainset and set the path to `dataset: data_files: train` of `configs/msra.yml`.

 ## Training a new model
 ```